UnderSTANding Our Community

 Parking info for guests:

-Parking permits are NOT required if you park on the city streets along the perimeter of campus.
+Parking permits are NOT required if you park on the city streets along the campus perimeter.

 Upcoming Topics